by Bob Burridge ©2011, 2021

 Lesson 9: We Need to Pray

-In Matthew 6:9-13 Jesus gave us an example for us to use when we say our own prayers.
+The Lord’s Prayer In Matthew 6:9-13 Jesus gave us an example for us to use when we say our own prayers.
 This is called “the Lord’s Prayer” because our Savior is the one who gave it to us.
-Be sure you know this prayer by heart.
+It shows us how we approach God, and gives us a form to follow as we come to him in personal worship and present our needs repentantly to him.
+It’s good to know this prayer by heart.

 Many churches use the King James Version of this prayer when we worship together on Sundays.